HugoVaillendet/neutron-shielding/README.md

 The program will have a main execution program and a module in a secondary file for neutron type as well as procedures.

-The project is compiled using GFortran and with the following flags : `gfortran  neutron.f90 main.f90 -O3 -march=native -ffast-math -funroll-loops -fopt-info-vec -o main.exe`.
+The project is compiled using GFortran and with the following flags : `gfortran utilities.f90 neutron.f90 main.f90 -O3 -march=native -ffast-math -funroll-loops -fopt-info-vec -fopenmp -o main.exe`.

 The project takes avantage of Fortran's ability to vectorize loops and use SIMD registers.
 Regarding my specific architecture AVX-256 registers are used by the program.